Preventing diabetes and its related complications

 Kansas City Royals Strikeout Diabetes and Home Run to Health youth clinic

 Did you know that every 23 seconds, someone in the U.S. is diagnosed with diabetes?
-To raise awareness, Sun Life will be sponsoring Strikeout Diabetes, a fundraising campaign to benefit a local nonprofit organization.
-The 2017 beneficiary will be JDRF Kansas City – a leading organization focused on type 1 diabetes.
-We will be funding their Bag of Hope program, which generously provides a backpack full of resources and educational material for newly diagnosed children.
-For each strikeout by a Kansas City pitcher during the regular season, Sun Life will be donating $23.
+To raise awareness, Sun Life sponsors Strikeout Diabetes, a fundraising campaign to benefit local organizations involved in the fight against diabetes.
+For each strikeout by a Kansas City pitcher during the regular season, we donate $23.
+In 2017, the program supported JDRF Kansas City’s Bag of Hope program, which generously provides a backpack full of resources and educational material for newly diagnosed children.

-Sun Life will also become the exclusive sponsor of the Royals’ youth clinic – Home Run to Health.
-This event will be held at Kauffman Stadium with Royals players and members of their sports medicine staff.
-These individuals will lead approximately 125 local youth in exercise and health lessons.
-The youth will track their progress over four weeks with the incentive to be recognized at a future Kansas City Royals game.
+We are also the exclusive sponsor of the Royals’ youth clinic – Home Run to Health.
+This event is held at Kauffman Stadium with Royals players and members of their sports medicine staff, who lead approximately 125 local youth in exercise and health lessons.
+Participating kids track their progress over four weeks with the incentive to be recognized at a future Kansas City Royals game.

 American Diabetes Association - Wellness Lives Here